spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/guidelines/testing/testing-best-practices.md

 title: Testing Best Practices
 description: The article describes how to write and organize your tests efficiently.
 originalLink: https://documentation.spryker.com/2021080/docs/testing-best-practices
+originalArticleId: 3bee0606-3660-4935-b990-33cc4adb6d0a
 redirect_from:
   - /2021080/docs/testing-best-practices
   - /2021080/docs/en/testing-best-practices
+  - /docs/testing-best-practices
+  - /docs/en/testing-best-practices
 ---

-The rule of thumb for your [tests](https://documentation.spryker.com/docs/test-framework) should be:
+The rule of thumb for your [tests](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/guidelines/testing/test-framework.html) should be:

 * Tests are treated as if they were the production code.
 * Tests are easy to read and easy to maintain.